BetterDiscord/Installer/README.md

 # Overview

-This repository contains the source code for the BetterDiscord installer.
+This repository contains the source code for the Powercord installer.
 This installer is written with [electron-webpack](https://webpack.electron.build/) and [Svelte 3](https://svelte.dev/).

 ## Downloads